The Gun Club

-The Gun Club were an American rock band from Los Angeles, California, United States, which existed from 1979 to 1996.
-It was formed and led by singer-songwriter and guitarist Jeffrey Lee Pierce.
+The Gun Club were an American rock band from Los Angeles that existed from 1979 to 1996, formed and led by singer-songwriter and guitarist Jeffrey Lee Pierce.
+They were notable as one of the first bands in the punk rock subculture to incorporate influences from blues, rockabilly, and country music.
+The Gun Club has been called a "tribal psychobilly blues" band, as well as initiators of punk blues and cowpunk – "He (Pierce) took Robert Johnson and pre-war acoustic blues and 'punkified' it.
+Up until then bands were drawing on Iggy & the Stooges and the New York Dolls but he took it back so much further for inspiration."

 History

 Early days (1979–1980)

 The Gun Club were formed by Jeffrey Lee Pierce (guitar and vocals) with friend, chief of the Ramones fan club and fellow music enthusiast Brian Tristan, also known as Kid Congo Powers.
 Pierce was the former head of the Blondie fan club in Los Angeles and previously a member of the Red Lights, the E-Types, the Individuals, Phast Phreddie & Thee Precisions, and the Cyclones.

-The Gun Club's precursor band, The Creeping Ritual, formed in late 1979.
+The Gun Club's precursor band, the Creeping Ritual, formed in late 1979.
 Along with Pierce (lead vocals and guitar), the first lineup consisted of Brian Tristan (lead guitar); Don Snowden (bass), who was at the time a music critic for the Los Angeles Times; and Brad Dunning (drums), now a prominent designer and writer.
-In April 1980, they changed their name to “The Gun Club” on a suggestion by Pierce's roommate, Circle Jerks singer Keith Morris.
+In April 1980, they changed their name to "The Gun Club" on a suggestion by singer Keith Morris, then Pierce's roommate and also singer for Circle Jerks.
 Kid Congo commented that the early Gun Club incarnation were "too arty for rock people, far too rock for arty people, too cuckoo for the blues crowd and too American for punk".
 Snowden and Dunning departed in June 1980, replaced by two ex-members of the Bags, Rob Ritter and Terry Graham, respectively.
 Ritter was temporarily replaced on bass by Anna Statman for two months in the fall of 1980.
-Kid Congo Powers then left, on amicable terms, to join The Cramps in November 1980 and was replaced by lead and slide guitarist Ward Dotson (ex-Der Stab) who had initially hoped to join The Cramps.
+Kid Congo Powers then left, on amicable terms, to join the Cramps in November 1980 and was replaced by lead and slide guitarist Ward Dotson (ex-Der Stab) who had initially hoped to join the Cramps.
 During this period, the Gun Club often opened for X, the Bags, Circle Jerks and the Blasters.